 Worker Cooperative Fabrication Lab Utilization and Queue Planner

-Inputs and practical guidance (what each field means)
+Inputs and practical guidance for each field

 Machines available (CNC, laser, etc.)